Alonasa/Software_Design_And_Datastructures_Project/README.md

+###The Sørensen-Dice application
-Sørensen-Dice similarity console application computes two text documents.
+The Sørensen-Dice similarity console application computes two text documents.
 The user selects Subject file and Query file, and an optional output path through a menu-driven user interface.
 The program changes both files into presence-only word sets, calculates the Dice similarity, provides a clear summary, and saves a formatted report to disk.
 Subject and Query files require the full path, or the user will receive the error.

 Key Features